Available for a student report.

 Some of the favorite targets for "de-initialization" are the signs

-For example it is you will see people signing "eat night" instead of dinner.
+For example you will see people (particularly ASL instructors) signing "eat night" instead of

-To try to put some sanity back into the world, I start asking such
+To try to put some perspective on this I started asking such

 people how

-After a bit it becomes very obvious that they use PLENTY of
+After a bit it becomes very obvious (to them) that they use PLENTY of

 initialized signs and that initialized signs are entrenched in ASL.